Pejo-306/HMI-Tree-Optimization/README.md

 required - the _leeway_ (in the range 0-1).
 In order for a heavy hitter to be 'cleaned' and marked _very clean_ again, it must have been made __dirty__ less than _(1 + leeway) * m / k_ times.
-This ensures that one newly marked heavy hitter will continue to be considered as such for a number of consequtive frames even if it isn't updated.
+This ensures that one newly marked heavy hitter will continue to be considered as such for several consecutive frames even if it isn't updated.

 ## Implementation details